SUFC incident reporting policy...

 The FREE Kick It Out app can be downloaded from the App Store or Google Play.

-Reporting of discrimination or inappropriate behaviours outside of matchday environment are to be made to Rob Noble.
-This can be done in person or by visiting Glanford Park or in writing via email to email@example.com or addressed to:
+Reporting of discrimination or inappropriate behaviours outside of matchday environment are to be made to our SLO James Moody.
+This can be done in person or by visiting the Glanford Park or in writing via email to email@example.com or addressed to:

 Scunthorpe United Football Club